 value in live odds

-Most sports bettors think their biggest enemy is a losing streak.
-In reality, one of the fastest ways to damage a bankroll is much quieter: betting because you want action.
-Not because you found value.
-Not because the spot fits your strengths.
-Just because you are bored, scrolling, or watching a...
+Most bettors think their biggest enemy is a losing streak.
+In reality, one of the fastest ways to damage a bankroll is quieter: betting because you want action.
+Not because you found value, not because the spot fits your strengths, but because you are bored, scrolling, or watching a match and...

 Had an interesting conversation with some of my coaching buddies last night and wanted to get everyone's take on this.